 Garage gym enthusiasts make it their purpose to fit out their gyms in the most efficient manner possible.
 This has led to a huge community of home gym builders that are always innovating and creating new ways to improve their home setups.

 The first place that you should start is with the flooring.
 Installing heavy-duty foam floor mats or tiles is the perfect way to protect your floors and your equipment from damage.

 A foam floor also allows you to do core workouts and ground workouts where you will be lying on the floor for an extended time.

 They are simple to assemble and fit together seamlessly with precision cut tongue and grooves protected from splitting and breaking apart.

 They are also waterproof, so it doesn't matter how sweaty you get during your workouts.
 To clean them down, simply use a damp cloth and mild soap.

-A good set of Dumbbells should be the foundation of any gym.
-A light set is perfect for lightweight workouts and circuit training.
+A good set of dumbbells should be the foundation of any gym.
+There are several types available.
+We recommend a light set is perfect for lightweight workouts and circuit training.